danlentz/clj-uuid/README.md

-*septillion four hundred sixty-three sextillion four hundred sixty-three* *quintillion three hundred seventy-four quadrillion six hundred seven trillion* *four hundred thirty-one billion seven hundred sixty-eight million two hundred* *eleven thousand four hundred and fifty-five*
+*septillion four hundred sixty-three sextillion four hundred sixty-three* *quintillion three hundred seventy-four quadrillion six hundred seven trillion* *four hundred thirty-one billion seven hundred sixty-eight million two hundred* *eleven thousand four hundred and fifty-five.*

 If you think you might be starting to run low, let me know when you get down to your last few undecillion or so and I'll see what I can do to help out.